arainko/ducktape/docs/readme.md

     .into[PersonButMoreFields]
     .transform(Field.renamed(_.socialSecurityNo, _.firstName))

+// 4.
+Use the default value of a specific field (a compiletime error will be issued if the field doesn't have a default) val withDefault = person
+    .into[PersonButMoreFields]
+    .transform(Field.default(_.socialSecurityNo))

 final case class FieldSource(lastName: String, socialSecurityNo: String)

-// 4.
+// 5.
 Grab and use all matching fields from a different case class (a compiletime error will be issued if none of the fields match) val withAllMatchingFields = person
     .into[PersonButMoreFields]